GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 As browsers are phasing out unpartitioned third-party cookies, a couple of other approaches to partitioning have been attempted.

 Firefox announced that they are [partitioning all third-party cookies by default](https://hacks.mozilla.org/2021/02/introducing-state-partitioning/) in their ETP Strict mode, so all cross-site cookies are partitioned by the top-level site.
-However, partitioning cookies without a third-party opt-in can lead to unexpected bugs, since some third party services have built servers with the expectation of an unpartitioned third-party cookie.
+However, partitioning cookies without a third-party opt-in can lead to unexpected bugs, since some third-party services have built servers which expect an unpartitioned third-party cookie.

 [Safari previously tried partitioning cookies based on heuristics](https://webkit.org/blog/8613/intelligent-tracking-prevention-2-1/), but eventually chose to block them altogether, citing developer confusion as one of the reasons.